benbucksch/autoconfig-spec/draft-autoconfig-1.md

 * 2.1. [https://autoconfig.thunderbird.net/v1.1/geologist.com](https://autoconfig.thunderbird.net/v1.1/geologist.com)

 ## MX

 Many companies do not maintain their own mail server, but let their email be hosted by a hosting company, which is then responsible for the email of dozens or thousands of domains.
 For these hosters, it may be difficult to set up the configuration server (step 1.1.) with valid TLS certificate for each of their customers, and to convince their customers to modify their root DNS specifically for autoconfig.
 On the other side, the ISPDB can only contain the hosting company and cannot know all their customers.
-To handle such domains, the protocol must first find the server hosting the email.
+To handle such domains, the protocol first needs to find the server hosting the email.

 If the previous mechanisms yield no result, the client may perform a DNS MX lookup on the email domain, and retrieve the MX server (incoming email server) for that domain.
 Only the highest priority MX hostname is considered.
 From that MX hostname, 2 values are extracted: